jungmannlab/picasso/docs/render.rst

 RESI
 ----
 .. image:: ../docs/render_resi.png
-   :scale: 50 %
+   :scale: 60 %
    :alt: UML Render

-In Picasso 0.6.0, a new RESI dialog was introduced.
-It allows for a substantial resolution boost by sequential imaging of a single target with multiple labels with Exchange-PAINT, see `here <linktoresipublication>`_.
+In Picasso 0.6.0, a new RESI (Resolution Enhancement by Sequential Imaging) dialog was introduced.
+It allows for a substantial resolution boost by sequential imaging of a single target with multiple labels with Exchange-PAINT (*to be published*).

 To use RESI in Picasso Render, prepare your individual RESI channels (localization, undrifting, filtering and **alignment**).
 Load such localization lists into Render and open ``Postprocess > RESI``.
 The dialog shown above will appear.
 Clustering parameters can be defined for each RESI channel individually, although it is possible to apply the same parameters to all channels by clicking ``Apply the same clustering parameters to all channels``, which will copy the clustering parameters from the first row and paste it to all other channels.